 Younger fans could never fathom the archaic television viewing presentations of the pre-digital age.
 Major markets usually only had three network channels, maybe three UHF channels, PBS, and, perhaps, the additional snowy reception of a UHF channel from a town many miles away.
 Some locations did have cable TV, but the cable universe was relatively minute.
 And mostly the wealthy and the indebted owned a VCR or Betamax machine.

-Viewers found themselves “compelled” to watch a show live as it broadcast, and the networks competed fiercely with each other for audiences.
+Viewers found themselves “compelled” to watch a show live as it aired, and the networks competed fiercely for audiences.
 Once the show found an audience, it stuck with a formula to keep them.
 To make things special, a top show would run a holiday-themed episode.
-If it were a hit, the episode would appear in the future seasons as a special repeat and an extra evening of advertising dollars.
-Halloween-themed episodes often ranked high among audiences since they offered a chance to watch original horror-themed, both scary or comedic.
+If it were a hit, the episode would appear in future seasons as a special repeat and an extra evening of advertising dollars.
+Halloween-themed episodes often ranked high among audiences since they offered a chance to watch original horror-themed content, both scary and comedic.
 Sometimes both.

 Network execs and producers might have had an “ulterior motive” for green-lighting such an oddball episode.
 Not everyone wanted to watch a hip and offbeat cop show like Starsky & Hutch, but they may dig old-time horror.
 An episode like “The Vampire” could attract curiosity seekers.
 Maybe some would remain regular viewers after watching the horror-themed episode.